 6 Home Bar Ideas That Deserve a Toast

-From open shelves to a liquor cabinet with a garage-style door, these smart storage ideas transform your kitchen (or closet!) into your favorite neighborhood bar.
+From open shelves to a liquor cabinet with a garage-style door, these storage ideas can transform your kitchen (or closet!) into a fabulous home bar

 When friends come over, the first thing you do is offer them a glass of wine.
 That means locating the bottle of wine before heading to where the glasses are usually stored.
 Finally, you root through the silverware and odds-and-ends drawers until you triumphantly unearth the corkscrew.
 Sound familiar?
 Rather than storing bar essentials around the kitchen, these Sweeten homeowners opted for home bar solutions to store everything from glasses to bottles of wine, liquor, cocktail shakers, and more.
 Plus, homeowners Yi Tyng and Maxime even transformed a closet located directly across from their kitchen into a wine bar (and it was featured in The New York Times).
 We’ll drink to that!

 Got an empty shelf niche?
 Add home bar hardware to keep stemware closeby

 Holly and Christian’s kitchen in Greenwich Village, Manhattan.

 This clever use of niche shelf space is an excellent way to store wine, cocktail, and champagne glasses so that they can dry quickly and always be within reach for a celebratory toast.

 Floating shelves showcase stemware and spirits